-Your drugs may be covered by Original Medicare if you are in Medicare hospice.
-Our plan only covers Medicare Parts A, B, and D services and drugs that are unrelated to your terminal prognosis and related conditions and therefore not covered under the Medicare hospice benefit.
-For more information, please see Section 9.4 (What if you're in Medicare-certified hospice).
+Your drugs may be covered by our plan if you are in Medicare hospice.
+Our plan also covers Medicare Parts A, B, and D services and drugs that are unrelated to your terminal prognosis and related conditions.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 For information on hospice coverage, see the hospice section of Chapter 4 (Medical Benefits Chart, what is covered and what you pay).